iluvjava/Maths/Notebook 2.0 markdown/AMATH 585 Numerical Analysis of BVP/9 Points Laplacian and Deferred Corrections.md

 ---
 ### **Intro**

-The nightpoint Laplacian is concerned with the following stencil operations:
+The night points Laplacian is concerned with the following stencil operations:

 $$
 \vec{f}_{\mathcal{I}(i, j)} =